TAC: Hybrid IAM Privilege Escalation Detection

-\textbf{Permission Flow Graph.} We propose the Permission Flow Graph (PFG) to concretely model an IAM configuration, with entities as nodes and permission flows as edges.
-Formally, a PFG is defined as \( G = (E, F, \mathcal{A}, \mathcal{W}) \), where \( E \) represents the set of entities; \( F \subseteq E \times E \) represents permission flows; \( \mathcal{A}: E \to 2^P \) denotes a permission assignment function which maps entities to permissions in the permission space \( P \); and \( \mathcal{W}: F \to \{\texttt{true}, \texttt{false}\} \) indicates whether a flow is enabled (\texttt{true}) or disabled (\texttt{false}).
 Figure~\ref{fig:pfg:direct} illustrates a PFG which straightforwardly models the IAM configuration in Figure~\ref{fig:iam:rbac}.
-Three entities (\texttt{Group 1}, \texttt{Role 1}, and \texttt{Role 2}) have directly assigned permissions.
+Three entities (i.e., \texttt{Group 1}, \texttt{Role 1}, and \texttt{Role 2}) have directly assigned permissions.
 Based on the semantics of user-role, service-role, and user-group relations, each associated with indirect permission assignments, 12 permission flows are identified.
 As shown in Figure \ref{fig:iam:rbac}, five of the entity-entity pairs are currently related, thus resulting in five enabled flows, while the remaining seven are disabled.